Avzolem/avzolem/README.md

 ## I'm A Engineer, Developer, Gamer and a Learner!!!
 - 🌌 - I’m currently working on ... avsolem.com
 - 📖 - I’m currently learning ...
 NextJS & React
-- 🚀 - I’m looking to collaborate on ... code.uach.mx Projects
+- 🚀 - I’m looking to collaborate on ...
+Indie Frontend Projects
 - 📫 - How to reach me: andresaguilar.exe@gmail.com or @avsolem all my social networks

 ## Listen With Me On Spotify 🎧